wangqinglhc/120-DS-Interview-Questions/predictive-modeling.md

   - Winsorizing the data
   - Transforming the data (e.g. log)
   - Remove them only if you’re certain they’re anomalies and not worth predicting
+#### My anwser:
+- Modelwise:
+  - Use models that are resistant to outliers, like tree-based models.
+  - Use metrics that are robust to outliers such as MAE.
+- Datasetwise:
+  - Simply remove outliers.
+  - Transform data (log).

 #### 4. What are some differences you would expect in a model that minimizes squared error, versus a model that minimizes absolute error?
 In which cases would each error metric be appropriate?
 - MSE is more strict to having outliers.
 MAE is more robust in that sense, but is harder to fit the model for because it cannot be numerically optimized.
 So when there are less variability in the model and the model is computationally easy to fit, we should use MAE, and if that’s not the case, we should use MSE.
 - MSE: easier to compute the gradient, MAE: linear programming needed to compute the gradient
 - MAE more robust to outliers.
 If the consequences of large errors are great, use MSE
 - MSE corresponds to maximizing likelihood of Gaussian random variables
+#### My anwser:
+- MAE is more robust to outliers so when the impact of outliers is strong, choose MAE.
+- A model with MSE has always one solution while a model with MAS has possibly multiple solutions.
+- A model with MSE is more statble.
+- Easier to calculate the gradient for a model with MSE.

 #### 5. What error metric would you use to evaluate how good a binary classifier is?
 What if the classes are imbalanced?
 What if there are more than 2 groups?
 - Accuracy: proportion of instances you predict correctly.